-Trigger warning: This article discusses the effects of religious indoctrination on identity and sexuality and subsequent psychological trauma experienced by those who have been conditioned by a cult or religious community.
+TW: This article discusses the effects of religious indoctrination on identity and sexuality and subsequent psychological trauma of those conditioned by a cult or religious community.

 Religious conditioning is a process of convincing you to conform to religious or ‘spiritual’ ideas and practices.
 It is rarely explicit or obvious and often occurs over time.
 Another word for religious conditioning is ‘indoctrination’ or even ‘brain-washing’.
-Because indoctrination doesn’t always involve overt procedures, it is not usually noticed by those experiencing it.
+Those experiencing indoctrination don’t usually notice it because it doesn’t always involve overt procedures.
 But it is dangerous.
-When religious institutions use fear, guilt, or shame to control individuals, it often leads to serious mental health issues, such as anxiety, depression, and post-traumatic stress disorder (PTSD).
+Using fear, guilt, or shame to control individuals often leads to serious mental health issues such as anxiety, depression, and post-traumatic stress disorder (PTSD).

 Schedule a Session with a Secular Therapist